Aya74/Coffee-page/README.md

 # ✧ Coffee-page

 # ✧ Short description about the page:
-Simple coffee page created with html5 and css3.😄<br>
+Simple coffee page created with html5, css3 and media query.😄<br>

 # ✧ The way of installation the project to run it locally: